EricFillion/happy-transformer/README.md

 1. text (string): Text that will be classified

 Returns:
-A dataclass with variables "label" and "score"
+An object with fields "label" and "score"

 #### Example 2.1:
 ```python